beet-software/dorm/docs/docs/03-understand/02-identity-and-dependencies.md

 final CompositeKey decoded = codec.decode(values);
 ```

-`EntitySchema.keyFields` preserves the ordered fields that make up the identity. `primaryKey` remains the first key field for the current compatibility shape, while `primaryKeys` and `keyFields` represent the complete ordered key.
+`EntitySchema.primaryKeys` preserves the ordered fields that make up the
+identity.
+It contains one field for a simple identity and multiple fields for
+a composite identity.

 The generator accepts one generated identity or existing identity fields for composite declarations.
 Composite generated keys are not supported by the annotation contract.
 Current restrictions involving composite-key generators and generated relationships are classified as accidental behavior rather than as a confirmed permanent design rule.